abdulrahman-elgohary/CloudDevOpsProject/Ansible/README.md

 ```bash
 pip install ansible
 ```
-- Each time you will use ansible you will need to activate the virtual environment.
+- Each time you will use ansible you will need to activate the virtual environment using the command in step 1.4.

 - It’s a good practice to use a Python virtual environment to isolate dependencies.
 ---